ldkngan/Python_Ecommerce_Customer_Segmentation_with_RFM_Analysis/README.md

 ---

 ## ✨ Overview
+### 🏢 Business Context
+The business operates in a high-volume **e-commerce** environment where revenue growth increasingly depends on customer retention and lifetime value, not just acquisition.
+Customers exhibit very different purchasing behaviors, and without clear segmentation, marketing and retention efforts become inefficient and generic.
+This project uses RFM analysis to convert transaction data into actionable customer segments, enabling the business to identify high-value customers, detect churn risk early, optimize marketing spend, and support data-driven decisions for retention, re-engagement, and revenue growth.

 ### 🎯 Main Objectives
 - Segment customers based on **Recency, Frequency, and Monetary value**
 - Identify **high-value**, **loyal**, **at-risk**, and **inactive** customer groups
 - Understand how customer behavior changes **over time**
 - Support business decisions related to **customer retention, re-engagement, and revenue growth**

 ### 💻 Why RFM Analysis?
 - RFM is used because it answers three fundamental business questions using **actual customer behavior**, not assumptions:
     - **Recency** – How recently did the customer purchase?